ChrstphrHll/npc_gen/students/Sulivan Wylchyr.md

 ---
 # Sulivan Wylchyr
 ### Description
-- Dragonborn Monk from Magmus Centerhold
+- Dragonborn Monk from Draconia
 - 2nd year Exploration student in Elkenval
 - frills, Spring Green eyes, and blue skin
 - Is Joyful and Pure, and has Forgiveness as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes